 The UK needs to secure a new relationship with the EU and it needs to achieve clarity on this quickly.
 Respondents noted a trend of politicians ‘kicking the can down the road’ and waiting until the eleventh hour to reach political agreements.
 Such ‘eleventh hour’ agreements may be sufficient for averting constitutional crises, however, legal certainty requires more planning: businesses cannot plan based on political agreements reached late in the day.

-As the political negotiations between the UK and EU unfold, Kennedys is here to keep you up to date on the latest Brexit developments and what they mean for you and your business.
+As the trade negotiations between the UK and EU unfold, Kennedys is here to keep you up to date on the latest Brexit developments and what they mean for you and your business.

-The decision to leave the European Union on 23 June 2016 marked a defining moment in the UK’s history.
-A target withdrawal date was then set for 29 March 2019 and as this deadline approaches, Kennedys is committed to staying abreast of the political negotiations and keeping you informed about the expected outcomes.
+The UK ceased to be a member of the EU at 11pm on 31 January 2020, representing a defining moment in the UK’s history.
+The transition period is due to last until 31 December 2020, during which time the UK will be able to sign new trade agreements with other non-EU countries and begin formally negotiating a future trade deal with the EU.
+Those trade talks are taking place against the background of major changes in the UK’s political landscape.
+Kennedys is committed to staying abreast of the political negotiations and keeping you informed about the expected outcomes.
 We are here to help you understand the business impacts - whether you are a UK SME or a major global insurer.

 Kennedys is a leading voice on Brexit, particularly for the insurance industry.
 We have commissioned two market reports to understand what Brexit means for the industry - one before the UK referendum, and one after.
 Our latest report - Brexit and the insurance sector: Towards 2020 and beyond - takes views from 20 leading insurance industry experts and policymakers and offers a six point plan on how to safeguard the long-term interests of businesses.
 These six key recommendations, if implemented, will safeguard future investment, talent and innovation in the insurance sector.

 The UK formally notified the European Council of its decision to withdraw from the EU on 29 March 2017.
 This triggered a two-year timeframe to negotiate a withdrawal agreement.
-Our timeline illustrates what has happened to date and how we expect the process to unfold going forward.
+Our timeline illustrates what has happened to date and what we expect to happen going forward.

 Deborah Newberry, Head of Corporate and Public Affairs